Therapy for Expats in Australia

 Meet Your Therapist

 I’m Corene Crossin, a licensed and Australian registered psychotherapist with advanced post-graduate training in psychology and counselling.
 I’ve worked with clients across more than 15 countries, supporting expats, couples and their families as they navigate identity change, grief, anxiety, and belonging.
-I’m also the author of The Relocated Self, a guide for trailing spouses
+I’m also the author of The Choice - a book for people who move abroad for love.

 Before founding Expatriate Therapy, I lived and worked as a senior executive expat overseas for many years before repatriating to Australia.
 Returning gave me fresh, personal perspective on the challenges of living here, and I understand the emotional weight of building a life in a new country